vlachenal/webservices-bench/README.md

 Don't use SOAP and don't use Dozer.

 SOAP has an really heavy overhead for serialization and deserialization.
-When I have implemented Protocol Buffer webservice, tests did not run anymore while running server side from Eclipse/bootRun on my laptop due to insufficient memory ... and when I monitored processus on my deskstop, I saw that SOAP test runs have an heavy memory overload (+1.5GB on server ...).
+When I have implemented Protocol Buffers webservice, tests did not run anymore while running server side from Eclipse/bootRun on my laptop due to insufficient memory ... and when I monitored processus on my deskstop, I saw that SOAP test runs have an heavy memory overload (+1.5GB on server ...).
 So I don't not if Spring/SOAP protocol implementation has flaws compared to others but I suggest to not use Spring/SOAP + service/client (either for performance and memory usage).

-Protocol Buffer with RESTful API has poor performance comparing to RESTful/JSON API.
+Protocol Buffers with RESTful API has poor performance comparing to RESTful/JSON API.
 Surprisingly, the number of simultaneous calls does not improve response time from 3 calls and above.
 JSON serialization is done with pretty print format which has no interest ...
 So I recommend not to use it since performances are not as good as a classic RESTful API.